-ADMISSION ARRANGEMENTS 2019
+ADMISSION ARRANGEMENTS for 2021

-1 The admission authority for the Ling Moor Primary Academy is The Priory Federation of Academies Trust ("the Trust").
-These admission arrangements were determined by the Trust on 22 January 2018.
+- The admission authority for the Ling Moor Primary Academy is The Priory Federation of Academies Trust ("the Trust").
+These admission arrangements were determined by the Trust on 14 February 2020.
 They form part of the Trust's admission policy.
 In drawing up the arrangements, the Trust has followed statutory guidance from the government in the School Admissions Code.
-You can find the code at: www.gov.uk/government/publications/schooladmissions-code--2.

-2 The Trust will consider all applications for places at the Ling Moor Primary Academy.
+You can find the code at: www.gov.uk/government/publications/school-admissions-code--2. - The Trust will consider all applications for places at the Ling Moor Primary Academy.
 Where we receive fewer applications than the published admission number in the relevant year group, we will offer places to all those who have applied.